sstewart199/central-threat-intel-app/README.md

 For v1 of CTIA (Central Threat Intelligence App) I have hooked up two feeds the [IBM XFE - X-Force Exchange](https://exchange.xforce.ibmcloud.com/) and [AbuseIPDB](https://www.abuseipdb.com/).

-CTIP will also display a map of the world showing the location of the IP Address.
+CTIA will also display a map of the world showing the location of the IP Address.

 #  How to Setup and Run